williestyle925/AdvancedRforBiologists/README.md

 ## Logistics

-- Instructors: Clemens Kreutz, Martin Treppner
+- Instructors: Clemens Kreutz, Martin Treppner, Eva Brombacher, Eva Kohnert
 - Lectures: 11.01.2021 and 18.01.2021 from 9am to 5pm

 ## Schedule (subject to change)